-We will consider disclosing the plan when we announce our results for FY2022.
+plan when we announce our results for fiscal 2023.

 Medium-Term Management Plan & PDCA Cycle

 We have divided our Long-Term Management Plan "Vision for 2025" into 3 phases, set the milestones for PDCA(Non publishable) at phase1&2 in advance, and have used each Medium-Term Management Plan as an important tool to achieve our Vision for 2025 by rolling the plans.